 Get your adrenaline pumping

 Downtown Denver has direct access to Elitch Gardens, a 65-acre combined amusement, and water park.
 It’s the only one of its kind in the state and offers hours of fun for any visitor.
-In the Mile High City, you’ll also find the Lakeside Amusement Park that’s been in operation since 1908!
+You’ll also find the Lakeside Amusement Park in Mile High City that’s been in operation since 1908!

 Prefer to get out in nature?
 Colorado has plenty of adventure parks and ziplining centers that are great for both thrills and sightseeing.
 Alpine coasters also achieve this, with mile-long routes that wind you through mountain forests while you cruise along as fast (or slow) as you prefer.